-Shannon has been a volunteer with many regional charity organizations such as Camp Fish Tales and Make-A-Wish.
-She resides in Midland, Michigan with her husband and their three children.
+Shannon has been a volunteer with many regional charity organizations such as Camp Fish Tales (Board Member 2016-2018), Make-A-Wish, and Share the Memories.
+She enjoys traveling, running outdoors, reading, and spontaneous adventures.
+She resides in Midland, Michigan with her three children.

 My name is Tim Rinner.
 I am ecstatic to be this years Camp Director!
 Camp life has always been a special part of my life.
 My older brother is disabled and over the years I have been part of his life and well-being.
 Growing up my goal was to always include my brother and his friends in any activity they wished to try.
 I’ve been involved with camps since my teenage years.
 My heart has always been with the disabled community and their families and friends.
 I am a father of three and enjoy sharing with them the outdoors and all it has to offer.
 I look forward to meeting everyone this camp season and being part of the campers favorite camp memories.

 Ken MacConnell is our maintenance supervisor at Camp Fish Tales.
 He was born and raised on a dairy farm in Alpena.
 He moved to Kawkawlin in 1973.
 He retired from General Motors in 2009.
 He is a Vietnam Veteran and retired from the Army National Guard in 2005.
 He is the Trustee for Kawkawlin Township.
 He volunteers for Habitat for Humanity, United Way, Carriage House and Heartland Hospice for Veterans.
 He has 4 children, 10 grandchildren and resides at home with his wife, Sue.

 My name is Estelle Wood.
 My background is in the medical, mental health and educational fields.
 I have worked in Special Education and with the visually impaired.
 In addition, my work includes working with youth and adults with emotional, physical and mental disabilities.
 I am a Special Olympic Coach.
 I currently work with families and children.